MileHacker Logo

 Difficulty Levels

-Options range from easy village walks in picturesque Ziro Valley to challenging multi-day high-altitude treks in areas like Tawang or within Namdapha National Park.
+Options range from easy village walks in picturesque Ziro Valley to challenging multi-day high-altitude treks in places such as Tawang or within Namdapha National Park.

 Routes & Gear